Securiti announces a $75M Series C Funding RoundView

 This is because of something called a Persistent Cookie.
 Persistent Cookies have benefits for users and digital marketers.
 For users, it enables the seamless browsing experience they've come to expect.
 For digital marketers, it allows them to track their target audience’s online behavior.

-All persistent cookies have a specific expiration date assigned by the webserver.
 The expiration date is helpful as it allows users to continue having a smooth browsing experience even after closing the browser window and reopening it.

 Once the expiration date for the persistent cookie is reached, the webster will either renew it automatically, request your permission for the renewal, or delete it altogether, depending on what options the user picked in the user consent agreement.